jasp-stats/jasp-desktop/Docs/development/jasp-module-workflow.md

 The easiest way to do so is downloading the latest [nightly for your system](http://static.jasp-stats.org/Nightlies/) or (a bit harder) [building jasp yourself](./jasp-building-guide.md).

 ## Linux
+If you are on linux you can add the 'flathub-beta' repository with `flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo`.
+Then you can install the latest jasp beta as `flatpak install flathub-beta org.jaspstats.JASP` and run it as `flatpak run --branch=beta --devel org.jaspstats.JASP`.
+It will remember which branch btw, so to go back to the "normal" jasp run `flatpak run --branch=stable org.jaspstats.JASP`.
-To develop on Linux you currently need to compile JASP from source.
+The hard way to develop on Linux ist to compile JASP from source.
 We have a guide on how to do that [here](https://github.com/jasp-stats/jasp-desktop/blob/development/Docs/development/jasp-building-guide.md).

 ## Development Process
-Then you either create a new module repository [based on this template](https://github.com/jasp-stats/jaspModuleTemplate) or by forking one of the existing modules in [jasp-stats](https://github.com/jasp-stats).
+Then you either create a new module repository [based on this template](https://github.com/jasp-stats/jaspModuleTemplate) (which as of Juli 2024 seems broken on Linux) or by forking one of the existing modules in [jasp-stats](https://github.com/jasp-stats).
+For example, you can create the fork by downloading the .ZIP and repackage it as a TAR.GZ.

 To start developing your own module you should first understand the [structure of a module](jasp-adding-module.md).
 Initially you do not need to add any of the .qml, .R or icon files, but you should minimally have the Description.qml, DESCRIPTION and NAMESPACE.